BelmoMusta/ObjectValidation/README.md

 # Java Object Validation

-Developed in order to check if an instance of a class is valid according to the predicates given as annotations on its fields.
+Developed in order to check if an instance of a class mustEqual valid according to the predicates given as annotations on its fields.

 The fields to be validated can also be put on a list of criteria, this can be done without the annotatoins aspect.